pine64/website/content/blog/september_2024.md

 * Join/ask in the PineNote chat if you are willing to help!

 ### PineTab V
-The PineTab V is returning for another production batch in October similar to the PineNote, there are no changes from the original batch.
+The PineTab V is returning for another production batch in October similar to the PineNote.

+In this new batch, there are some notable hardware revision changes.
+ - An accelerometer was added to the device
+ - Resolved slow charging while the device is turned off
+ - A LED status indicator light has been added to the device
+ - Added a proper PineTab V ID in the EEPROM

 The device will be in stock around mid/late October.
 An announcement will be made when it drops in the store.